 Is there a possibility that Christian, like his alter ego Mr. Robot, may not, in fact, be a real human being?

-The following is some disturbing evidence HNTP uncovered to support this frightening hypothesis . . .
+The following is some disturbing evidence we’ve uncovered to support this frightening hypothesis.

-For those of you who have seen the high school cult classic Heathers, there is actually a ton of empirical evidence to support the theory that Slater’s James Dean was not a real boy, but merely a manifestation of Winona Ryder’s Veronica’s subconscious hatred for her asshat popular friends . . . most of whom just happened to be named Heather.
+For those of you who have seen the high school cult classic Heathers, there’s actually a ton of empirical evidence to support the theory that Slater’s James Dean was not a real boy, but merely a manifestation of Winona Ryder’s Veronica’s subconscious hatred for her asshat popular friends, most of whom just happened to be named Heather.

 In another teen classic film, Pump Up the Volume, Christian Slater’s loner character, Mark Hunter, gained fame as a disc jockey using the entirely fabricated shock jock persona of Happy Harry Hard-on.

-In short, Christian Slater really likes to f*&k with our minds!
-And he seems to have a real problem playing characters who others recognize as actually being real, in the traditional sense of the word.
-He is constantly challenging us to peel away the layers of the fictional character’s alter ego’s fake persona’s public facade.
+In short, Christian Slater really likes to fuck with our minds.
+And he seems to have a real problem playing characters who others recognize as actually being real in the traditional sense of the word.
+He’s constantly challenging us to peel away the layers of his fictional characters’ alter egos’ fake personas’ public facades.
 Will we ever find the true identity underneath it all?
-Or is he just a mass delusion . . . an airbrushed image in our mind who is really into hair gel and “I smoke ten packs of cigarettes a day” voice impressions?
+Or is he just a mass delusion?
+An airbrushed image in our mind who’s really into hair gel and “I smoke ten packs of cigarettes a day” voice impressions?